erupothu/tutorial-aws-cloud/SAA.md

     Security Tools
     IAM Acces Advisor
     Reports
+Secrets Manager:
+  AWS Secrets Manager helps you protect secrets needed to access your applications, services, and IT resources.
+  The service enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+  Secrets Manager offers secret rotation with built-in integration for Amazon RDS, Amazon Redshift, and Amazon DocumentDB.
+The correct answer here is Secrets Manager
 Certificate Manager:
   A service that provides a highly available private CA without the upfront investment and ongoing maintenance costs of operating your own private CA.
+  AWS Certificate Manager is a service that lets you easily provision, manage, and deploy public and private Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates for use with AWS services and your internal connected resources.
+  SSL/TLS certificates are used to secure network communications and establish the identity of websites over the Internet as well as resources on private networks.
+AWS Config
+  AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+  AWS Config provides a detailed view of the configuration of AWS resources in your AWS account.
+  This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time
+  You can leverage an AWS Config managed rule to check if any ACM certificates in your account are marked for expiration within the specified number of days.
+  Certificates provided by ACM are automatically renewed.
+ACM does not automatically renew the certificates that you import.
 Key Management Service(KMS)
   A service that helps you create and manage keys and control the use of encryption across a wide range of AWS services and in your applications.
   Easily create keys and control encryption across AWS and beyond